top of page

 Qualifications aside, I'm simply a very curious person who loves to learn.
 And most of all I love to genuinely connect with people, to learn from others and see what I can offer in return.
 After all, we are all just human beings trying to figure out this thing called life.

-My approach to hypnotherapy is grounded in the science of neuroplasticity, which is our nervous system's immense capability to modify existing synapses and build new connections between neurons.
+My approach to hypnotherapy is grounded in the link between centuries-old hypnotherapy and modern neuroscience, which is about our nervous system's immense capability to adapt and change.
 Our nervous system (brain and spinal cord) governs everything about who we are, how we feel and what we do.

 Screenshot 2024-02-01 at 4.14.54 PM.png